flype44/Vampire/AUDIO/README.md

 # Documentation

-This article describes all the `SAGA` audio features, and is still in Work In Progress status.
+It is intended to the developers who plans to use the `Vampire` audio chip for their programs or games, and to help the community to write drivers.

-It always refers to the latest version.
-Take care to use latest `Vampire` CORE version in your programs.
+All the specifications mentionned in this documentation always refers to the latest version.

+Take care to use latest `Vampire` core version in your programs (see below).
-This documentation is written by the `flype`, with the great help from the `APOLLO-Team` members.

 The `SAGA` chipset embeds the legacy `PAULA` 4-channels audio chip.

 It extends `PAULA` to a 8-channels audio chip, including new features.

-This is only available on the `Vampire` _standalone_ cards, in opposite to the `Vampire` _accelerators_ cards.
+It is only available on the `Vampire` _standalone_ cards, in opposite to the `Vampire` _accelerators_ cards.

-Refers to [PlaySnd.c](PlaySnd.c) for a very simple C-lang example.

-Refers to [saga_audio.h](saga_audio.h) for useful macros and constants to include in your programs.

 # Vampire CORE Releases